(notice the "A" on the Detroit jersey & chest decals)

 I THINK THESE BOYS HAVE THE NET COVERED!

-Although it doesn't mention anything about bobbing head dolls, It does show that they were associated with hockey.
+Although it doesn't mention anything about bobbing head dolls, It does show that the company used the game of hockey to advertise or promote their products.